FoalTS/foal/docs/security/csrf-protection.md

 ### Authentication with Session Tokens

-If you use session tokens with the `setSessionCookie`, you can directly define the cookie directives in the configuration.
+If you use session tokens, you can directly define the cookie directives in the configuration.

 *Example with config/default.json*
 ```json